ztec/blog/content/post/blog/hello-world/index.en.md

 ### Conclusion

 This post is way longer than I anticipated first.
-Predominatingly after translating it 🤣.
+Predominately after translating it 🤣.
 It helped me a lot clarifying my motivations and what I plan.
 Obviously, the futur is an known place, for now, and a lot will change.
 I want this blog to be alive and a good representation of myself.
 It will evolve with me, I hope.